Maxiviper117/tagmaster/README.md

 ## Features

 - **Add Tag**: Add a new tag to your project.
+  When you add a tag, an empty tag file is created in the `tags` directory, allowing you to organize and manage project tags effectively.
 - **List Tags**: View all existing tags.
 - **Remove Tag**: Delete a specific tag.
 - **Clear All Tags**: Remove all tags from the project.